-Condensed Interim Financial Statements for the Half Year Ended 30 June 2025
+Condensed Interim Financial Statements for the Financial Period of Nine Months Ended 30 September 2025

 Financials ArchiveCondensed interim consolidated statement of profit or loss and other comprehensive income